youming16/youming16/README.md

 ## About
-Hi there!
-I am Youming, a software Developer✨🖥✨
+Hi!
+I am Youming, I enjoy crafting application with various stacks✨🖥✨

-Software Development Student in USYD✨🏛✨
+Software Development student in USYD✨🏛✨

 Also a photographer✨📷✨